sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 [^1]: The Gnosis Safe owners can cancel a Merkle root that hasn't been approved on-chain by signing a new Merkle root that has the same nonce, then approving it on-chain.
 This prevents the old Merkle root from ever being approved.

-[^2]: We prevent the same Merkle root from being approved in more than one `SphinxModuleProxy` by including the address of the `SphinxModuleProxy` in the `APPROVE` Merkle leaf, and checking that this field matches the current address in the `SphinxModuleProxy`'s `approval` function.
+[^2]: We prevent the same Merkle root from being approved in more than one `SphinxModuleProxy` by including the address of the `SphinxModuleProxy` in the `APPROVE` Merkle leaf, and checking that this field matches the current address in the `SphinxModuleProxy`'s `approve` function.